 It has a draw weight of 150 pounds, which can be secured using a rope cocking device, and when released, it will generate a lightning-quick bolt velocity of 350 fps.
 It has a power stroke of 12.5 inches, and the measurement from axle-to-axle is approximately 16.125 inches.
 Additionally, it only with two 20-inch arrows, so if you want to shoot more, you’ll either need your own or purchase them separately.
 Barnett typically offers good durability on their products, and they also give an excellent five-year warranty on this crossbow.

-What we liked: We definitely enjoyed the accuracy with this crossbow, along with its relatively sensitive trigger pull.
+Why are we impressed?
+We definitely enjoyed the accuracy with this crossbow, along with its relatively sensitive trigger pull.
 Some crossbows have a stiff trigger pull, which can obviously cause your crossbow to move as you’re shooting it, reducing its accuracy.

-What could be better: The crossbow shoots fine, but Barnett’s customer service can really be improved.
+What negatives must you be aware of?
+The crossbow shoots fine, but Barnett’s customer service can really be improved.
 We noticed that our crossbow didn’t come with the two 20-inch arrows it said it was supposed to come with, and after numerous emails to contact them and no responses, we simply gave up.